How long before I receive my wetsuit?

 Store in a cool, dry place on a thick coat hanger.

-Fix any tears and nicks early before it gets worse.
+Fix any tears and nicks early with neoprene cement before it gets worse.
 Our preferred repairer is Oi Wetsuit Repairs in Adelaide.